 COUN 510 - Counseling Theories and Techniques

 A study of the philosophical and theoretical bases of the helping process.
 Includes study of major counseling theories, basic helping skills, and applications to diverse populations.
 Also includes professional issues related specifically to the counseling process.
+A grade of B or better is required in COUN 510 to meet program requirements for the MS/MED-Counseling programs.
 Corequisites: COUN 501.